Foto: Michael Reinhard

 The financial supporters

-«It is the beautiful, full and warm-sounding fundamental tone of this instrument and the tremendous variety of sound, which is ideally suited for solo performance as well as for playing together with other instruments and with the Tonhalle-Orchester Zürich, that never ceases to amaze you,» also enthuses Hans-Peter Fricker, president of the association «Friends of the new Zurich Tonhalle Organ».
-The association's goal is to make the instrument sound as often as possible so that it «steadily grows in fame and popularity».
-The first fruit of this work was the three continuous organ days at Whitsun 2022 – a format that will now take place annually.
+"It's the beautiful, full and warm sounding fundamental tone of this instrument and the enormous variety of sounds, which is ideal for solo performances as well as for playing with other instruments and with the Tonhalle-Orchester Zürich, that never ceases to amaze," enthuses Hans-Peter Fricker, President of the Freundeskreis neue Zürcher Tonhalle-Orgel.
+The aim of the association is to make the instrument resound as often as possible so that it "becomes increasingly well-known and popular".
+The first fruit of this work was the three consecutive organ days at Whitsun 2022 – a format that will now take place annually.

-The idea of founding an association to make such organ days possible arose in discussions between Fricker and the vice-president and treasurer of the Tonhalle-Gesellschaft Zürich, Hans G. Syz, and the president of the Tonhalle-Gesellschaft Zürich, Martin Vollenwyder; they are now all members of the board.
-In total, this consists of seven members, and a mini-office supports them in the administrative work.
-And how exactly does this association make the organ «sound»? «We have committed ourselves,» says Fricker, «to bear the direct costs for the five concerts of the Organ Days.
-That means the board is primarily busy raising money.» In addition, the board is in close contact with the artistic directors.
-Together, they plan a varied programme with outstanding organists – all in the service of the «Queen».
+The idea of founding an association to make such organ days possible arose in discussions between Fricker and the Vice President and Treasurer of the Tonhalle-Gesellschaft Zürich, Hans G. Syz, and the President of the Tonhalle-Gesellschaft Zürich, Martin Vollenwyder; they are now all members of the board.
+It consists of six members in total, with a mini-office supporting them in their administrative work.
+And how exactly does this association make the organ "resound"?
+"We have undertaken," says Fricker, "to cover the direct costs for the five concerts of the Organ Days.
+This means that the Board is primarily involved in fundraising."
+The board also liaises closely with the artistic directors.
+Together, they plan a varied programme with outstanding organists – all in the service of the "Queen".

 May 2024